 The first time I met this gentleman, he was in a facility lying in his bed alone.
 I knew very little about him, so I looked around his room for clues.
 It was empty, void of any character or personality.
-He was mostly non-verbal throughout my visit, so I wasn’t able to learn much about him though his own words.
+He was mostly non-verbal throughout my visit, so I wasn’t able to learn much about him through his own words.
 His friend had given me some of his history – – a highly cultured “Renaissance Man,” but today I was staring at a shell of who he once was.
 I asked staff in the facility how they would describe him, but they weren’t able to give me any details beyond saying he was “cooperative.”
 I wondered how it could be that in all of his months of residing there, no one knew anything about him.

 A few days later, I would have the privilege of helping him return to his home.
 I arrived at the facility to help prepare him for his transfer.
 I re-introduced myself and told him I was a nurse with Commonwise Home Care and I would be helping him to go back to his home to live.
 The smile that beamed across his face is something I could never accurately pen.
 He practically leaped to his feet to walk towards the front door!